-Planetarium visits complement any Mystic Seaport tour.
-For thousands of years, navigators used the heavenly bodies to determine their vessels’ positions at sea.
+Planetarium visits complement any Mystic Seaport Museum tour.
+For thousands of years, mariners used the sun, moon, planets, and stars to figure out where they were, and where they were going.
 Our Treworgy Planetarium programs illustrate the night sky for students, while providing an in-depth look at navigation and astronomy.
 In addition to the topics listed below, the staff in the Planetarium would be happy to design a customized program for your class to support your curriculum or interests.
-We also tailor programs to the needs of Scout groups.
-To discuss program possibilities, call 860.572.5302, ext.
-5151 or email email@example.com.
+To discuss program possibilities, please call 860.572.5302, ext.
+5150 or email firstname.lastname@example.org.

 What did the night sky look like to whalers aboard the Charles W. Morgan?
 Find out as we use excerpts from the vessel’s logbooks to display the night sky views at various dates, times, latitudes, and longitudes of her storied history.